• haecceity •

 Meaning: 1.
 That essence of an individual that distinguishes it from all other similar individuals, the "here-and-nowness" of a thing.
 2. One of the properties that makes up our haecceity.

 Notes: Today we have a truly extraordinary word.
 Unlike quiddity, which makes a thing the type of thing it is (a hothead, a loving mother, a glutton), haecceity, which originally means "thisness", refers to what makes us a specific individual.

 In Play: If you have friends who have taken a medieval philosophy course or two, feel free to say things like this around them: "My printer's nature is pretty much that of all others except that printing Rs upside down is a part of its haecceity."
 However, we should not confuse this word with eccentricity; a haecceity may be perfectly normal: "John Long's travels have left him with a haecceity ill at ease with those of us who have not seen the entire world."

 Word History: Today's Good Word was created by a medieval Scholastic philosopher, Duns Scotus (ca. 1266-1308), as a name for his vision of the particular mixture of properties that distinguishes one individual from any other individual.
-It is based on Latin haec "this" and hence means something like "thisness".
+It is based on Latin haec "this" and hence originally meant precisely "thisness".
 He was convinced that we share our nature (or quiddity) with a group of others (see Notes), but not our haecceity, which defines each of us uniquely.
 The Scholastic scholars of the Middle Ages (around 1100-1500) attempted to create a rational philosophy compatible with historical theology.
 Today's word has remained a prisoner of philosophy since then.
 Today, however, we set it free in the general vocabulary.
 (Apparently the haecceity of Freddie Matthews of Nottingham, England, includes a passion for the lexically exotic, for it was he who not only found but thoughtfully forwarded today's Good Word to us.)